 Again, I’m starving at this point, so I felt this is a very good food.
 Their hor fun has nice softness, the portion of the chicken was generous, the shrimp was big enough.
 The best thing was the broth, seasoned very well.
 Combined all those, Dayum!

 We met a female worker who’s also Indonesian.
 She engaged with us after she noticed we spoke in Indo.
 That’s nice to see someone from home.
 She’s been working there for years and looking for a chance to work back in Indonesia.
 Gave her our card, though.
-No contacts have been made yet.
+No contact have been made yet.

 Location: 73, Jalan Bandar Timah, 31650 Ipoh.